Quantum Healing Pathways

 Definition of Panchakarma

-Panchakarma, which means “five actions” or “five treatments”, is a methodology used in Ayurvedic medicine to cleanse the body of toxic materials left by disease, poor nutrition, and environmental pollutants.
+Panchakarma, which means “five actions” or “five treatments”, is a methodology used in traditional healing pathways medicine to cleanse the body of toxic materials left by disease, poor nutrition, and environmental pollutants.
 Often, our natural capabilities to expel these waste materials are not efficient, especially when disease is present.
-That is where Panchakarma comes in.
+That’s where this practice comes in.
 It’s a procedure that is used to clean the body thoroughly.

 Significance in Ayurvedic treatment